 “Since we’ve implemented VKS, it’s actually changed a lot of our workflow.
 Part of the reason was, we were trying to make VKS work for us, so in doing that we’ve changed protocol a bit and are moving a lot smoother overall.
 There are fewer issues with our process flow because we’re able to now combine operations through data capturing.
 All that knowledge is being captured in VKS, so one operation covers the whole assembly.
 We couldn’t do what we do with just paper.”
 And Valve Research wouldn’t be where they are today without the added stability provided by standardized work instructions, which affect every step of the assembly process.

 Ingleton is proud of where Valve is currently headed regarding the future: “In the transition from paper work instructions to electronic ones, we improved with VKS.
 Now we’re working on improving our processes for each individual part that we manufacture.
-When we’re assembling, we’re always measuring and verifying dimensions, so I think the ToolConnect feature will be the next big thing for us.”
-It’s never too demanding for Valve to concentrate on the small stuff when measurements and torque values are so critical to a quality final product.
+When we’re assembling, we’re always measuring and verifying dimensions, so I think one of the next big things for us will be to deploy wireless measurement devices such as Bluetooth calipers and micrometers to automate data collection.

 One of the processes that is key to future workflow planning is analyzing the data that VKS sends automatically to supervisors.
 Ingleton explains, “It tells me what happened in detail for specific jobs.
 We also have a lot of forms that automatically send me information daily about the processes at work, like electrical functioning, for example.
 Most of the data we collect is related to process improvement.”
 This aggregated data allows Ingleton to test changes in the assembly process with greater precision in timing and measurements.